bcgov/entity/rfcs/rfc-team-notifications.md

 ### GitHub

-This system stores BCGov software repositories, personal repos, and provides branching, Pull Request (PR) flows and merging.
+This system stores BCGov repositories, personal repos, and provides branching, Pull Request (PR) flows and merging.
 This system also stores Issues, although most developers probably view issues in the Zenhub "view".
-GitHub supports lots of local and email notification options, including the concept of "subscriptions", which allows users to un-subscribe from specific items they no longer need to watch.
+GitHub supports lots of local and email notification options, including the concept of "subscriptions", which allows users to "watch" only the specific items they care about.

 In the author's experience, GitHub generates a lot of notifications, which can be received on the GitHub site (or CLI) or via email.
 The author recommends receiving emails ("push") instead of checking GitHub ("pull").
-The author finds GitHub email notifications easy to temporarily ignore and quick to review and handle -- items that need follow-up can be left in the Inbox and other items can be promptly deleted.
+The author finds email notifications easy to temporarily ignore, and GitHub emails particularly quick to review and handle -- items that need follow-up can be left in the Inbox and other items can be promptly deleted.

 ### Email